 Food Allergy, Infant Immunity & Breast Milk Research

 Food allergies impact 6-8% of children in the U.S. Among them, peanut allergy is the most common cause of fatal and near-fatal food allergic reactions and is rarely outgrown.
-Its prevalence has steadily increased in children to over 1% during the past decade.
+Its prevalence has steadily increased in children to over 1% during the past couple of decades.
 There is a more modest increase in other food allergies, including cow's milk, egg, wheat, tree nut, fish and shellfish allergy.
-Since it is known that maternal, rather than paternal atopic status has a greater effect on the atopic outcome of the progeny, perinatal environmental factors, including maternal diet, immune status and breastfeeding may play a critical role.
+The exact mechanisms contributing to the increase in food allergies are unknown.
+However, the infant microbiome and perinatal environmental factors, including farming vs. urban life-style, infant and maternal diet, immune status and breastfeeding may play a critical role.

 Current Research Focus

 The current focus of the Järvinen-Seppo Laboratory is to characterize the differences in the systemic and mucosal immune function and the microbiome in infants born in farming and urban lifestyle environments, as well as to explore the components present in human milk that may modify the infant's developing immune system and oral tolerance to foods.
 Utilizing samples from infant cohorts, tissue culture models and state-of-the-art immunologic assays and microbiome analyses, our translational research program aims at better understanding of the mechanisms of allergic sensitization and designing novel strategies for the primary and secondary prevention of atopic diseases in childhood.